Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 + [License for Data](#license-for-data)

 ## **Overview**
-This learning module will ...
+This learning module will take users through the a detailed bioinformatic tutorial covering sequencing, assembling, assessing, and annotating a microbial genome.
+The workflow is then automated to process multiple samples.
+Finallythe batch of genome datasets are utilized for a compartative genomics analysis.

 ## **Background**
 This repository contains...